EGPostema/DrawerDissect/README.md

 ## Update Models with your Own Data

-<i>Also describe how they can even update the model with their own data if they want (various ways to do this)</i>
+<i>Also describe how they can even update the model with their own data if they want, or train models for totally new functions</i>

 # 2. Set up a Conda Environment